 PhD in Health Services Research

-The doctoral program supports a focus on quantitative research methods or qualitative methods, and fosters mastery of mixed methods.
+The doctoral program supports a focus on quantitative methods and/or qualitative methods, while fostering facility with mixed methods designs.

 Core PhD Courses

-- Quantitative Methods for Health Services and Other Public Health Research
+- PH 843 Quantitative Methods for Health Services and Other Public Health Research

 - PM 814 Contemporary Theoretical and Empirical Issues in Health Services